Rochdale railway station: National Rail Services

 Eastbound there are two trains via Bradford Interchange (one calling only at Todmorden, Hebden Bridge and Halifax, the other calling at all stations east of Todmorden) to Leeds and one via Brighouse and Dewsbury plus the Blackburn service.

-In the evenings there is a half-hourly service eastbound, with alternate trains extended to Leeds via Bradford or to Blackburn.
-Westbound there are two non-stop and two stopping trains to Manchester, with the latter continuing through towards Bolton.
-On Sundays there are two trains per hour each way - one Southport and Manchester to Todmorden and Blackburn service (serving all stations except Walsden) and an hourly Calder Valley service that runs non-stop to/from Manchester and then calls at stations to Hebden Bridge, but then Halifax only en-route to Bradford.
+In the evenings, there is a half-hourly service eastbound, with alternate trains extended to Leeds via Bradford or to Blackburn.
+Westbound, there are two non-stop and two stopping trains to Manchester, with the latter continuing through towards Bolton.
+On Sundays, there are three trains per hour each way - one Southport and Manchester to Todmorden and Blackburn service (serving all stations) and two per hour Calder Valley services that run non-stop to/from Manchester.
+One of these now runs to/from Chester.

 Metrolink Services

 There is a basic service of five trams per hour (every 12 minutes) to Oldham and Manchester Victoria tram stop, continuing on to East Didsbury tram stop, each weekday from 06.00 until 00.30 Monday–Thursday and until 01.20 Fridays and Saturdays.
 On Sundays between 09.00 and 18.00, a 12-minute frequency operates and a 15-minute service outside these times.